shahzadhuq/modernization-decomposing-monolith/Readme.md

 - Minimize disruptions to other developers working in parallel on the existing system.
 - Continuously show incremental modernization gains with the flexibility to pause/stop modernization while retaining the investment.

-In this module, you will learn about two modernization patterns - Strangler Fig and Branch by Abstraction - to help with your modernization journey.
+To help with your modernization journey, you will learn about two modernization patterns: 1/ Strangler Fig and 2/ Branch by Abstraction

 > Anecdote: There is no silver bullet, perfect architecture, or perfect approach.
 Avoid analysis paralysis and move forward with trade-offs that work best for your organization.